 What will the Introduction to permaculture course cover?

-You will use this theory to co-create a design over the two-day course.
+You will use this theory to co-create a design as part of the course.

 Who is the Introduction to permaculture course for?

-This course is for people concerned about the state of the world, who want to look at those challenges and create solutions.
+This course is for people who want to look at the current challenges we face and be part of creating solutions.
 It is open to anyone aged 16 or over.
 No prior knowledge of permaculture is needed.

 What does the Introduction to permaculture course lead on to?